-A bike co-op is a non-commercial space where people learn how to work on their bikes.
-Attendees can volunteer and become co-op members, who then determine how the space feels, who it serves, what languages are spoken, and what kinds of programs happen.
+Attendees can volunteer to help other folks or learn more about bike building.
+They can also become co-op members who manage how the space feels, who it serves, what languages are spoken, and what programs happen.

-The Mechanical Gardens Bike Co-op is a bicycle repair and education center dedicated to expanding public access to bike repair tools and knowledge.
+Our bike co-op, the Mechanical Gardens, is dedicated to expanding fair access to bikes, bike repairs, tools and knowledge.
 Countless New Yorkers struggle against financial disparities, education gaps, and discrimination in order to keep their bikes moving.
-The Mechanical Gardens is creating a space for community-based workshops that empower every rider to master their relationship to mobility and mechanics.
-We are embodying New York’s multifaceted movement for urban equity by democratizing bike repair and rider education.
+The Mechanical Gardens creates community-based workshops that empower every bike rider to take charge of their mobility.
+We embody New York’s multifaceted movement for urban equity by working to democratize bike access through hands-on, do-it-yourself repair education.

-We’re currently raising money for tools and supplies, seeking a temporary or permanent home, and welcoming volunteers who want to help us organize.
+We’re currently raising money for exciting community programs, seeking additional spaces to stage workshops, and welcoming volunteers who want to help us organize.

-By helping New Yorkers learn to repair their own bikes and ride safely, we will instill the skills and confidence to move through the city on their own terms.
+By helping New Yorkers learn to repair their own bikes and ride safely, we’ll help folks gain the skills and confidence to move through the city on their own terms.

-By inviting learners to become co-op leaders, we will cultivate a space that reflects a diversity of cultures, characters, and contexts.
+By inviting learners to become co-op leaders, we’ll cultivate a space that reflects a diversity of cultures, characters, and contexts.